mauriora/Utils-SPFx-Controls-React/README.md

 ### PersonaHoverCard

-A hover initially brief and then expanding to details like mobile phone.
+A persona card hover around any element.
+Initially brief and then expanding to details like mobile phone.

 ```typescript
     return <PersonaHoverCard user={spUser}>